 Adult Learner Resources

-You are an adult learner student if you are beginning or returning to school to obtain an undergraduate degree and are at least 25 years of age or you identify with this age group.
+You are an adult learner student (formerly referred to as adult re-entry) if you are beginning or returning to school to obtain an undergraduate degree and are at least 25 years of age or you identify with this age group.

 FREQUENTLY ASKED QUESTIONS

 - How do I become an ASU student, either for the first time or once again?